dhabibi/claude_code_agent_farm/README.md

 ## 🎯 What is this?

-Claude Code Agent Farm is a powerful orchestration framework that runs multiple Claude Code (`cc`) sessions in parallel to systematically improve your codebase.
-It supports multiple technology stacks and workflow types, allowing teams of AI agents to work together on large-scale code improvements.
+Claude Code Agent Farm is a powerful orchestration framework that runs multiple AI code agents in parallel to systematically improve your codebase.
+It supports multiple technology stacks and workflow types, allowing teams of Claude Code, OpenCode, and future agent types to work together on large-scale code improvements.

 ### Key Features